 Do you access your bathroom through a trapdoor in the ceiling?
 Do you enter the bedroom through an exterior door?
 While these questions may seem ridiculous, they help us better understand what it means for a space to be truly finished.

 Your basement needs to feel like a natural extension of the rest of your house.
 A basement is not considered finished if you can only access the space by a trapdoor, ladder, or exterior door.
 A truly finished basement must have stairs leading up to the main living area so it’s easily accessible.
 If you plan on having a , you should also have emergency egress windows.

 A finished basement will add value to your home, especially if you’re adding another bedroom or bathroom.
 Anytime that you can add square footage to your home’s living space, you’ll be able to ask for more money when it’s time to sell.
 That being said, finishing your basement will also add value to your life by giving you more space for work, play, and other facets of everyday life.

 Sometimes you can tell that a basement is finished just by looking at it.
 But other times, it may not be so obvious.
 A finished basement has heat, air conditioning, and direct access to the rest of the home.
 It should also look like a natural continuation of the rest of your house’s interior design.
 For help on that, be sure to check out our blog post that outlines our 5 tips for designing your finished basement like a pro.

 If your basement lacks any of these features, it may not be considered “finished.”
 But our basement remodeling contractors would be more than happy to help you get it there.

 Our basement finishing contractors in Grand Rapids, MI, have experience turning client ideas into reality.
-To request a free estimate from Basement Trust, call (616) 608-9716.
+To request a free in-home consultation from Basement Trust, call (616) 608-9716.
 We hope we hear from you soon!

 This blog post has been updated.